 The invoice_doc_type is a new column that represents the new type attribute of invoices.
 An invoice can have a type of charge, credit or legacy.
 All invoices created before the Credit Invoices feature was enabled will have an invoice_doc_type of "legacy".
 All invoices issued after the feature was enabled will have a type of either "charge" or "credit".
 Charge invoices only contain issued charges.
 Credit invoices only contain issued credits.

 The invoice_balance is the current balance of the charge or credit invoice.
-Legacy invoice will never have a balance value.
+Legacy invoices will never have a balance value.

 The invoice_balance_modified_at is the date and time of the last credit payment or transaction that reduced or increased the balance.
 Note that charge invoice balances are reduced by credit payments and or purchase transactions, and credit invoice balances are reduced by credit payments and or refund transactions.